wireframe-framework/WireframeRendererLatte/README.md

 This module is an optional renderer add-on for the Wireframe output framework, adding support for the Latte templating engine.

+**Note**: this module is currently considered an early beta release.
+If you run into any problems, please open an issue at https://github.com/wireframe-framework/WireframeRendererLatte/issues.

 ## Basic usage

 First of all, you need to install both Wireframe and WireframeRenderLatte, and then set up Wireframe